I'm a freelance writer with over five years experience writing about food and health.

-The perfect dish for Thanksgiving, Christmas, Easter etc.
+The Perfect Dish for Thanksgiving, Christmas, or Easter

 - 1 smoked rolled ham (Toupie ham or Alsacian ham), approx. 1 kg